STRONG-VLA: Decoupled Robustness Learning for Vision-Language-Action Models under Multimodal Perturbations: Experimental Evaluation

 where $\mathrm{Succ}(\tau_i) \in \{0,1\}$ indicates whether the task is successfully completed within the episode horizon. \textit{We measure performance gains in absolute percentage points.}

 \paragraph{Baselines and Comparisons} We compare STRONG-VLA against both base models and representative robustness-oriented training strategies.
 Specifically, we include: (1) Raw pretrained models without robustness fine-tuning, and (2) Representative robustness baselines, including BYOVLA and RobustVLA.
 To ensure fair comparison, all methods are evaluated under a shared set of perturbation types with matched parameter settings and identical task instances.
 This controlled setup isolates the effect of training strategy from differences in perturbation design or evaluation protocols.
-Detailed perturbation configurations and parameter settings are provided in the Appendix~\ref{sec:appendix_eval}.